table of contents

 Coronary artery disease

 Coronary artery disease (or coronary heart disease) is a heart condition caused by a build-up of fatty deposits (plaque) along the walls of the coronary arteries (the vessels that nourish the heart).
 As the plaque gets thicker, the arteries’ inner channel (lumen) gets narrower, and less oxygen-rich blood can get to the heart—this is called atherosclerosis.
 Atherosclerosis may worsen over time, eventually blocking off the vessel entirely.
 This starves the area of the heart fed by that vessel, and heart cells start to die—this is a heart attack (myocardial infarction).
-Coronary heart disease is the leading cause of death in the United States in both men and women (NIH, n.d.).
+Coronary heart disease is the leading cause of death in the United States in both men and women (NHLB, n.d.).

 Some people with coronary artery disease may need additional testing (angiography) to confirm which vessels are narrowed and to what degree.
 In these cases of angiography-confirmed coronary artery disease, taking amlodipine may decrease the risk of needing hospitalization for chest pain or heart procedures to reopen blood vessels (recatheterization) (DailyMed, 2008).